Paklock/HackRF1/Create-a-simple-app.md

 ```

 In this moment you should be able to compile and test the app in your device.
-It should appear in the main menu and show an empty app upon entering to it.
+For your reference here's the link to the [Compile-firmware](https://github.com/eried/portapack-mayhem/wiki/Compile-firmware) wiki.
+The new app should appear in the menu you picked in `ui_navigation.cpp`.

 # Adding functionality